weidai11/cryptopp/Readme.txt

       + ARM-32, Aarch32 and Aarch64 provides NEON, ASIMD and ARMv8 implementations
       + Power8 provides in-core AES using NX Crypto Acceleration

-The Crypto++ library was orginally written by Wei Dai.
+The Crypto++ library was originally written by Wei Dai.
 The library is now maintained by several team members and the community.
 You are welcome to use it for any purpose without paying anyone, but see License.txt for the fine print.